What is Memory for Learning in Childhood?

 In this case, the child may find that listening to the information in an auditory format leads to daydreaming and distraction.
 Often, children with attention challenges have ADHD.
 They may respond well to a mix of learning approaches that incorporate active learning.
 The child may enjoy doing a science experiment, using math to build something, or acting out a skit derived from spelling words.

 Short-term memory is where we store information as we learn it.
 Then, by practicing and rehearsing in the short term, we are working to move information to long-term memory.
-In order to remember information long-term, we need to make meaning of it.
+In order to remember facts over the long-term, we must practice them often, and make meaning of the information.

 How to Help Children with Memory for Learning Challenges in Childhood